Home » FAQs

 A: Yes! – In Texas, the 72-hour waiting period after obtaining the license must be followed (unless in the case of a military person being shipped out, where a judge can usually be prevailed upon to allow less than 72-hours).
 The Texas license is good for 90 days.
 However, if you can wait just a few days, there is a premarital course that will save you $60 AND you can get married as soon as you get the marriage license in hand.

 In Oklahoma, there is no waiting period, but you MUST have an officiant scheduled to meet you!
 Drive to the courthouse, get your license, get married!
-Oklahoma licenses are valid 10 days from the date of issue.
+Oklahoma licenses are NOW valid for 30 days from the date of issue.
 Durant, Oklahoma (Hwy 75) is easy to get to and has very friendly office staff.
 Call and we can plan to meet in front of the courthouse in the gazebo!
-Please call ahead of your trip to the Oklahoma courthouse to schedule your day and time – 903-647-1284 or email: email@example.com
+Please call ahead of your trip to the Oklahoma courthouse to schedule your day and time – 903-647-1284 or email: firstname.lastname@example.org